Myth: Everyone with an eating disorder is underweight.

 Myth: You can never exercise too much.

-Truth: It is possible to over-exercise and it can actually be very dangerous.
+Truth: It is possible to over-exercise, and it can actually be very dangerous.
 Over-exercising or “compulsive exercising” is actually a form of purging.
-Compulsive exercisers will exercise an obsessive amount, make exercise their top priority, feel guilty when they don’t exercise, use exercise as a way to either “earn” or “burn off” food.
+Compulsive exercisers will make exercise their top priority, feel guilty when they don’t exercise, and use exercise as a way to either “earn” or “burn off” food and exercise an obsessive amount.
+They might exercise despite being injured or sick, or exercise regardless of weather conditions.

 Myth: You can never eat too healthy.